 They don't have an offensive coordinator replacing Charlie Weiss.

-Uh Belichick basically doing it.
+Belichick basically doing it.

-I don't know, they didn't look like they'd lost anything.
+They didn't look like they'd lost anything.

 And if you read the papers today, the Patriots think they played a lousy game.

-Tom Brady was quoted as saying he saw some ugly football out there last night.
+Tom Brady was quoted as saying, he saw some ugly football out there last night.

-He wasn't talking about the uh the Raiders.
+He wasn't talking about the Raiders.

-I I wouldn't count them out.
+I wouldn't count them out.

-You can't you cannot two things about the Patriots.
+Two things about the Patriots.

 The Patriots have the ideal philosophy in the front office.